ardatan/graphql-mesh/website/docs/guides/live-queries.md

 ### Programmatic Usage

-`liveQueryStore` is available in GraphQL Context so you can access it in resolvers composition functions that wrap existing resolvers or additional resolvers;
+`liveQueryStore` is available in GraphQL Context, so you can access it in resolvers composition functions that wrap existing resolvers or additional resolvers;

 See [Resolvers Composition](/docs/transforms/resolvers-composition)